-I don’t really want to spend more than 20 minutes a day on writing articles.
-And I spent no more than 20 minutes to write this article.
+How to write articles fast is an art form I’ve spent some time perfecting.
+See, I don’t really want to spend more than 20 minutes a day writing an article.
+And I spent no more than 20 minutes writing this article.

 I realize this is writing blasphemy.
-Internet marketing is powered by content, and content is king.
-But when I have a daily schedule to post on and a business to run, I don’t have time to spend hours polishing every single blog post or writing 2,000-word articles.
+But when I have a daily schedule to post on and a business to run, I can’t find more time to write.
+There simply isn’t time to spend hours polishing every single blog post or writing 2,000-word articles.

 Writing quickly doesn’t mean compromising on writing well, though.
-I’ve got seven tips to get you in and out of that composition box in twenty minutes – without sacrificing quality.
+I’ve got 10 tips to get you in and out of that composition box fast – without sacrificing quality.

 3. Edit before you start